 To assess existing PSD measure savings parameters, the study team collected extensive energy usage data from recent program participant homes.

 This study is based on monitoring the energy usage of key heat-pump based DHW and HVAC equipment at 149 homes across Connecticut.
-The study team installed energy monitoring equipment in homes from Fall 2021 into Spring 2022 and the equipment will remain installed and collecting data through Winter 2024.
+The study team installed energy monitoring equipment in single family homes from Fall 2021 into Spring 2022 and the equipment will remain installed and collecting data through Winter 2024.
 The collected data include one minute-level interval electricity usage (wattage) for targeted equipment types such as HPWHs and ductless air source heat pumps.
 Evergreen compiled the usage data in a database, along with descriptive measure and household parameters for analysis.

 Through numerous discussions and iteration with members of the Connecticut Energy Efficiency Board (EEB), the R1982 study’s objectives were refined into the following list.